 How to make spiced fruit and nut cake

 Soak the fruits — Combine the candied fruits, peels, and dry nuts in a mixing bowl.
 Pour orange juice and make sure the fruits are completely immersed in the liquid.
 Cover the bowl with a lid or plastic wrap and let the fruit soak overnight in the juice to soften.

-Protip — Soaking dried fruits in juice makes them more succulent and flavourful.
+Protip — Soaking dried fruits in juice makes them more succulent and flavorful.
 You can soak the dried fruits for 2 days (if you choose to soak them in juice).
 This will make the fruits absorb the flavors abundantly.